Bilinear MLPs enable weight-based mechanistic interpretability: Language: finding interactions between SAE features

 \subsection{Low-rank approximations of output feature activations}

 The top eigenvectors can be used to approximate the activations of the SAE output features using a truncated form of \autoref{eq:eig_activation}.
 To focus on the more meaningful tail of large activations, we compute the approximation's correlation conditioned on the output feature being active.
-For comparison, we also compute the approximation's correlation with the output feature activations before the SAE's nonlinearity (TopK) is applied.
-These correlations are generally lower because they are dominated by inputs with low activations.
+The correlations of inactive features are generally lower because they are dominated by `noise'.
+We evaluate this on three bilinear transformers at approximately 2/3 depth: a 6-layer TinyStories (`ts-tiny') and two FineWeb models with 12 and 16 layers (`fw-small' and `fw-medium').

-We find that features are surprisingly low-rank, with the average active-only correlation starting at 0.67 for approximations by a single eigenvector and rising steadily with additional eigenvectors (\autoref{fig:language_correlation}A).
-Most features (69\%) have a high correlation ($>0.75$) even when approximated by just two eigenvectors (\autoref{fig:language_correlation}B).
+We find that features are surprisingly low-rank, with the average correlation starting around 0.65 for approximations by a single eigenvector and rising steadily with additional eigenvectors (\autoref{fig:language_correlation}A).
+Most features have a high correlation ($>0.75$) even when approximated by just two eigenvectors (\autoref{fig:language_correlation}B).
 Scatter plots for a random sample of features show that the low-rank approximation often captures the tail dependence well (\autoref{fig:language_correlation}C).
-Overall these results suggest that the interactions that produce large output activations are low-rank, making their interpretability potentially easier.
+Interestingly, we find the approximation to drastically improve with longer SAE training times while other metrics change only slightly.
+This indicates a `hidden' transition near convergence and is further discussed in \autoref{app:train_correlation}.
+Overall, these results suggest that the interactions that produce large output activations are low-rank, making their interpretability potentially easier.